openstack/openstack-manuals/doc/arch-design/source/network-focus-prescriptive-examples.rst

 The figure below depicts an example design for this workload.
-In this example, a hardware load balancer provides SSL offload functionality and connects to tenant networks in order to reduce address consumption.
+In this example, a hardware load balancer provides SSL offload functionality and connects to project networks in order to reduce address consumption.
 This load balancer links to the routing architecture as it services the VIP for the application.
-The router and load balancer use the GRE tunnel ID of the application's tenant network and an IP address within the tenant subnet but outside of the address pool.
+The router and load balancer use the GRE tunnel ID of the application's project network and an IP address within the project subnet but outside of the address pool.
 This is to ensure that the load balancer can communicate with the application's HTTP servers without requiring the consumption of a public IP address.